jmcdo29/ogma/packages/platform-fastify/README.md

 # `@ogma/platform-fastify`

-The `FastifyInterceptorService` parser for the `OgmaInterceptor`.
+The `FastifyInterceptorParser` parser for the `OgmaInterceptor`.
 This plugin class parses Fastify request and response object to be able to successfully log the data about the request.
 For more information, check out [the @ogma/nestjs-module](../nestjs-module/README.md) documentation.

 ## Installation